oeitam/mgtd/README.md

  - ~~Done make the adding from clip board work!!~~
  - search to TODO and fix
  - document all commands
- - Patially ~~Done how to manag and control the location of the database (so it is backed up, for example, or based on parameter path)~~
+ - ~~Done how to manag and control the location of the database (so it is backed up, for example, or based on parameter path)~~
  - document how to run in dev mode and production mode, direct and server modes
  - ~~Done print/html the database in hierarchy megaproject - its projects - task for each project~~
  - ~~Done add color to the html (like open vs closed, already added for hierarchical)~~